 There are time limits on how long you have to file a lawsuit.
 In Illinois, you have two years from the date of the accident to file a personal injury lawsuit.
 If you wait too long, the defendant can ask the court to dismiss the case right away.

 You don’t have to go through a personal injury claim on your own.
 Staver Accident Injury Lawyers, P.C. is here to help.
-We handle car accidents, all other types of auto accidents, premises liability, product liability, nursing home neglect and abuse, medical malpractice, workplace accidents, police brutality, and more.
+We have lawyers for car accidents, all other types of auto accidents, premises liability, product liability, nursing home neglect and abuse, medical malpractice, workplace accidents, police brutality, and more.
 We know Illinois tort law, so you don’t have to.
 Let us fight for you.

 Contact us through our online form or call (312) 236-2900 to set up your free consultation right away.